Student Accommodation in Toulon

 Every semester, KEDGE Business School and its International Student Association “Welcome” offer our students a pick-up service from Toulon-Hyères (TLN) airport and Gare de Toulon railway station.
 Please submit your exact arrival time and contact details to the Welcome members via email or the Facebook page.

-The International Student Association “Welcome” helps the International Office facilitate the integration of international and exchange students among the French ones through the organisation of activities all year round.
+The International Student Association “Welcome” helps the International Office facilitate the integration of international and exchange students among the French new comers through the organisation of activities all year round.

 The Welcome team will be available to help you upon your arrival, during the orientation session, and throughout your stay in France.
-They will be able to provide support and additional information about:
+They will be able to provide support and additional information on: